 Two parts are (the entrance and the spooky speakeasy zone), one part isn’t (The Dark Story Tent).* BUT - we do have an alternative experience for our differently-abled friends on special nights.
 (A non-walking, sit-down version.)
 We offer that alternative on select nights only.
 (Check the "Tickets" page.)
 With regrets, we don’t have an alternative for non-hearing folks.
 (The thing is fundamentally an audio experience.)
 But please do come to the fear garden for all the out-back fun!

 *The whole event - inside the tents and out - takes place on sometimes-uneven grass and dirt.
 Like this:

-(Something to consider for wheelchairs.)
+(Something to consider for wheelchair users.)

 Service animals welcome, but if you want to bring them through The Dark Story Tent, they'll have to be comfortable with navigating tight corners, being in dark spaces, big loud noises, random strobe effects, strong fog scents, and, potentially, people freaking out around them.
 If you've got a companion like that, pick one of the service-animal friendly time-slots on our Tickets page.